-- I have a duty to both the Greek and the barbarian, to both the cultured and the ignorant.
-And so, for my part, I am ready to tell the good news to you also who are in Rome. - For I am not ashamed of the good news; it is the power of God which brings salvation to everyone who believes, to the Jew first, - 17 but also to the Greek.
-For in it there is a revelation of the divine righteousness resulting from faith and leading on to faith; as scripture says 'Through faith the righteous will find life.' - So, too, there is a revelation from heaven of the divine wrath against every form of ungodliness and wickedness on the part of those people who, by their wicked lives, are stifling the truth. - 19 This is so, because what can be known about God is plain to - them; for God himself has made it plain.
-For ever since the creation of the universe God's invisible attributes his everlasting power and divinity are to be seen and studied in his works, so - that people have no excuse; because, although they learned to know God, yet they did not offer him as God either praise or thanksgiving.
-Their speculations about him proved futile, and - 22 their undiscerning minds were darkened.
-Professing to be wise, - they showed themselves fools; and they transformed the glory of the immortal God into the likeness of mortal humans, and of birds, and beasts, and reptiles. - Therefore God abandoned them to impurity, letting them follow the cravings of their hearts, until they dishonored their own - bodies; for they had substituted a lie for the truth about God, and had reverenced and worshiped created things more than - the Creator, who is to be praised for ever.
-Amen.
+- 14 I have a duty to both the Greek and the barbarian, to both the cultured - and the ignorant.
+And so, for my part, I am ready to tell the good news to you also who are in Rome.

+- For I am not ashamed of the good news; it is the power of God which brings salvation to everyone who believes, to the Jew first, but also to the - 17 Greek.
+For in it there is a revelation of the divine righteousness resulting from faith and leading on to faith; as scripture says "Through faith the righteous will find life." - 18 So, too, there is a revelation from heaven of the divine wrath against every form of ungodliness and wickedness on the part of those people - 19 who, by their wicked lives, are stifling the truth.
+This is so, because what can be known about God is plain to them; for God himself has made it - plain.
+For ever since the creation of the universe God's invisible attributes his everlasting power and divinity are to be seen and studied in his - 21 works, so that people have no excuse; because, although they learned to know God, yet they did not offer him as God either praise or thanksgiving.
+Their speculations about him proved futile, and their undiscerning minds - 22 were darkened.
+Professing to be wise, they showed themselves fools; and - 23 they transformed the glory of the immortal God into the likeness of mortal humans, and of birds, and beasts, and reptiles. - 24 Therefore God abandoned them to impurity, letting them follow the - 25 cravings of their hearts, until they dishonoured their own bodies; for they had substituted a lie for the truth about God, and had reverenced and worshiped created things more than the Creator, who is to be praised for ever. - 26 Amen.
 That, I say, is why God abandoned them to degrading passions.
-Even the women among them perverted the natural use of their bodies to the unnatural; while the men, disregarding that for which women were intended by nature, were consumed with passion for one another.
-Men indulged in vile practices with men, and incurred in their own persons the inevitable penalty for their perverseness.

-Then, as they would not keep God before their minds, God abandoned them to depraved thoughts, so that they did all kinds of shameful things.
-They reveled in every form of wickedness, evil, greed, vice.
-Their lives were full of envy, murder, quarreling, treachery, malice.
+Even the women among them perverted the natural use of their bodies to - 27 the unnatural; while the men, disregarding that for which women were intended by nature, were consumed with passion for one another.
+Men indulged in vile practices with men, and incurred in their own persons the inevitable penalty for their perverseness. - Then, as they would not keep God before their minds, God abandoned them to depraved thoughts, so that they did all kinds of shameful things. - 29 They revelled in every form of wickedness, evil, greed, vice.
+Their lives - 30 were full of envy, murder, quarrelling, treachery, malice.
 They became back-biters, slanderers, impious, insolent, boastful.
-They devised new sins.
+They devised new - 31 sins.
 They disobeyed their parents.
-They were undiscerning, untrustworthy, without natural affection or pity.
-Well aware of God's decree, that those who do such things deserve to die, not only are they guilty of them themselves, but they even applaud those who do them.

-Therefore you have nothing to say in your own defense, whoever you are who set yourself up as a judge.
-In judging others you condemn yourself, for you who set yourself up as a judge do the very same things.
-And we know that God's judgment falls unerringly on those who do them.
-You who judge those that do such things and yet are yourself guilty of them - do you
+They were undiscerning, 32 untrustworthy, without natural affection or pity.
+Well aware of God's decree, that those who do such things deserve to die, not only are they guilty of them themselves, but they even applaud those who do them. - 2 Therefore you have nothing to say in your own defence, whoever you are who set yourself up as a judge.
+In judging others you condemn your- - 2 self, for you who set yourself up as a judge do the very same things.
+And - 3 we know that God's judgment falls unerringly on those who do them.
+You who judge those that do such things and yet are yourself guilty of them